 Kildare County Council operates pay parking in the following towns:

-Apcoa Parking Ireland Ltd has been awarded the contract to operate the pay parking regime within the 4 towns where Pay Parking Bye Laws are in operation namely, Newbridge, Kildare Town, Celbridge and Leixlip
+Apcoa Parking Ireland Ltd has been awarded the contract to operate the pay parking regime within the towns of Newbridge, Kildare Town, Celbridge and Leixlip

-In the towns of Newbridge, Kildare, Celbridge and Leixlip a 10 minute observation period applies prior to the purchase of/on expiry of a valid pay and display ticket.
+In the towns of Newbridge, Kildare, Celbridge Leixlip a 15 minute observation period applies prior to the purchase of/on expiry of a valid pay and display ticket.

 Illegal parking outside the towns of Newbridge, Kildare, Celbridge, Leixlip, Athy and Naas is enforced by Kildare County Councils own Traffic/Litter Wardens.